- Recovery mode lets you reinstall the software on your iPhones, iPads, and iPods.

 Note: When you put your device in recovery mode, you have 15 minutes to restore it.
 If the software download takes more than 15 minutes, the iPhone exits recovery mode automatically, and you need to put it back into recovery mode again.

 With the help of the steps listed above, you should be able to put your iPhone into recovery mode and reset it to reinstate its functionality back to normal.
-Like we already mentioned, since restoring your iPhone performs a clean install, one of the best practices you can follow to avoid loss of valuable data is to perform backups on a regular basis.
+As we already mentioned, since restoring your iPhone performs a clean install, one of the best practices you can follow to avoid loss of valuable data is to perform backups on a regular basis.